EndPointCorp/end-point-blog/2020/01/07/increasing-website-load-speed.html.md

 * https://www.ourhost.com/cached-page/?id=2&date=2020-01-01
 * https://www.ourhost.com/cached-page/?id=2&date=2020-02-01

 Will be saved and then served from different cache copies.
-If we only set the `id` parameter as a source for caching, pages with different dates will be served from the same cache source (this can be useful is the `date` parameter is only evaluated on client-side scripts).
+If we only set the `id` parameter as a source for caching, pages with different dates will be served from the same cache source (this can be useful is the `date` parameter is only evaluated on frontend scripts and ignored in the backend).

 There are other configurations in ASP.NET to set our output cache policy: We can vary the output based on the browser, on the request headers, or even on custom strings. <a href="https://www.c-sharpcorner.com/UploadFile/chinnasrihari/Asp-Net-mvc-framework-server-side-html-caching-techniques/">This page</a> has more useful information on this subject.